T3ap0T/OCVBot/README.md

 ## OCVbot -- OSRS Computer Vision Bot

-**Version 0.1 is Currently in development.
-Please see the develop branch for current status.**
+**Version 0.1 is in active development.
+Please see the 'develop' branch for current status.**